-Q: Why Outlook OST and PST file not being backed up?
+Q: Why Outlook OST and PST files are not being backed up?

 Q: AOMEI Backupper shows error “Failed to enable backup service.
 Please retry or reinstall the software…” when doing backup/sync.

-Please check if the ABservice.exe is not running, please manually start it in Windows Services: press Win+R, then run “services.msc” to open the Windows Services Manager, if the status of AOMEI Backupper Schedule Service is not running, please double click it, then manually click “Start” and make sure startup type is Automatic.
+Please check if ABservice.exe is not running.
+You can manually start it in Windows Services: press Win+R, then run "services.msc" to open the Windows Services Manager.
+If the status of AOMEI Backupper Schedule Service is not running, please double click it, then manually click “Start” and make sure startup type is Automatic.

 Click here to learn more details.